 Chicken Caesar Sandwich with Bacon

-Can we all agree that bacon be exempt from New Year’s resolutions?
-Chicken Caesar Club Sandwiches and I vote yes.
+Can we all agree that bacon is exempt from New Year’s resolutions?
+Chicken Caesar Sandwich with Bacon and I vote yes.

 Now, I’m not saying that we should hit up every all-you-can-eat bacon bar in town, but I am suggesting that, if bacon were disqualified from the “meat” category, I could be vegetarian.